Hello! My name is Laura.

 Over the years, my yoga practice has changed hugely.
 It is always evolving.
 For a few years, in my early twenties, I had Chronic Fatigue.
 I struggled to do anything and slept a lot.
 My yoga practice became small, gentle.
 It helped me to keep moving, even if only a little.

 In my later twenties, I spent a few years travelling around Europe and Asia.
 I cycled to Turkey and back again, from my hometown of York in the UK.
 I rock climbed all around the world.
 I kayaked.
 I surfed.
-After travelling to Asia by bus and train, I spent some time working and living out there, I eventually cycled back from China.
+After travelling to Asia by bus, hitchhiking and train travel, I spent some years working as an outdoor instructor and living in Thailand, China and Hong Kong.
+I eventually cycled back to the UK from China.

 All this time, yoga complimented my life and all the other sports I did.
 It gave great relief to tired joints and achey muscles.
 But as I practiced more, particularly in Asia, it started to creep into deeper parts of me too.
 It was no longer just a physical practice, I began to understand the huge mental, emotional and even spiritual benefits it had.